adstriegel/cse20289-fa24/hw/hw08/README.md

 Expanding upon the earlier description, your script named `scanner.sh` should do the following:

 * Take in as an argument the following:
-   * The directory where content (archives) is located
+   * The directory where content (archives) to scan is located
    * The directory to place approved content (typically `approved`)
    * The directory to place quarantined content (typically `quarantined`)
    * A directory for a log that appends any decisions made by your script, creating the log if needed